Rik van de Westelaken

 Rik van de Westelaken (born 22 April 1971) is a Dutch television presenter.
 He is known for presenting television programs which include the NOS Journaal, Peking Express and Wie is de Mol?.
-Other programs include Rik over de Grens and 5 Golden Rings.
+Other programs include the travel show Rik over de grens and the quiz show 5 Golden Rings.

 Career

+Between 1999–2016 he was one of the presenters of the NOS Journaal.
+He switched from NOS to work for the channel Net5 in 2016.
+He presented the first season of the quiz show 5 Golden Rings in 2017.
+In the same year, Van de Westelaken and Sean Dhondt presented a season of the show Peking Express in which contestants traveled from Ha Long Bay, Vietnam to Angkor Wat, Cambodia.

 He appeared as news presenter in the 2008 film Summer Heat and as himself in the 2009 film Spion van Oranje.

 As of 2018, he presents the current affairs television programme EenVandaag.

 In 2019, he succeeded Art Rooijakkers as presenter of the popular television show Wie is de Mol?.
 Van de Westelaken participated as contestant in the show in 2015 and he ended up winning the show.
+A year later, he presented Moltalk, the aftershow of Wie is de Mol?, together with Vivienne van den Assem.
 In 2020, he presented both the 20th season of Wie is de Mol? and a special anniversary season called Wie is de Mol?
 Renaissance which celebrates the 20th anniversary of the show.
 In 2021, he presented the 21st season of the show, which is his fourth season as host.
-He also presented the 22nd season and 23rd season of the show.
+He also presented the 22nd season, 23rd season and 24th season of the show.
+In 2025, he presented the 25th season and he also presents an anniversary season of the show.